 Of all these numbers, the income is probably the most important.
 Why?
 Because CrossFit-type gyms charge, on average, $125 a month, which is about $70 more per month than a traditional gym membership.

-A Quick Note About Why CrossFit-style Gyms Are So Expensive
+A Quick Note About Why CrossFit-Style Gyms Are So Expensive

 We pointed out in another article about gyms that around 70% of people don’t use their traditional gym memberships.
-That’s great for the gyms, because those memberships are free money for a year (or however long the contracts are).
+That’s great for the gyms because those memberships are free money for a year (or however long the contracts are).
 They can offer low monthly fees because they know most people who join won’t be walking through the doors that often.

 CrossFit gyms don’t have that luxury.
 They offer memberships on a month-to-month basis, which means they need to guarantee money is coming in, franchise experts at Inside the Affiliate said in an article about why CrossFit programs are pricey.

-Another reason CrossFit gyms cost more than traditional gyms is the level of involvement – instructors walk you through workouts and have a hands-on approach to you training, whereas traditional gyms offer this at an additional cost.
+Another reason CrossFit gyms cost more than traditional gyms is the level of involvement – instructors walk you through workouts and have a hands-on approach to your training, whereas traditional gyms offer this at an additional cost.